Where To See The Most Amazing Azaleas In Tokyo

 SHIOFUNE KANNON-JI TEMPLE

-I’m going to kick this post off with a new discovery, even though it isn’t actually in metro Tokyo – it’s out in Ome, which is about an hour and a half from Shinjuku Station – but as you can see, it’s well worth the trip during azalea season!
+This one is also not actually in metro Tokyo – it’s out in Ome, which is about an hour and a half from Shinjuku Station – but as you can see, it’s well worth the trip during azalea season!

 This place is HUGE.
 It’s like the Nezu Shrine on steroids